Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 “Well… *fuck,”* he announced to the empty room, and decided that, yes, that was much more appropriate.
 “Fucking *Hell,”* he added, on the grounds that one shouldn’t half-ass these things.

-Satisfied---or at least, less *dis*-satisfied---he turned the page and opened the next document: Experiment NIGHTMARE-GreenTriangle-WhiteCircle-1201-1, Subject 7.
+Satisfied - or at least, less *dis*-satisfied - he turned the page and opened the next document: Experiment NIGHTMARE-GreenTriangle-WhiteCircle-1201-1, Subject 7.

 Singularity hadn’t wanted to waste their champion hybrid.
 Preparing for the experiment that stranded Julian on Nightmare had taken several years, with subjects 1-6 being a series of other unfortunates.
 The first three were ordinary, though fit and skilled humans.
 They had survived for those several years too, but eventually succumbed variously to misadventure, extremely aggressive parasites, and a fatal error in judgement.